getfem/getfem/doc/sphinx/source/userdoc/appendixA.rst

 Lagrange elements on 3D pyramid
 +++++++++++++++++++++++++++++++

-|gf| proposes some LAgrange pyramidal elements of dergree 0, 1 and two based on [GR-GH1999]_ and [BE-CO-DU2010]_.
+|gf| proposes some Lagrange pyramidal elements of degree 0, 1 and two based on [GR-GH1999]_ and [BE-CO-DU2010]_.
 See these references for more details.
 The proposed element can be raccorded to standard :math:`P_1` or :math:`P_2` Lagrange fem on the triangular faces and to a standard :math:`Q_1` or :math:`Q_2` Lagrange fem on the quatrilateral face.

 .. _ud-fig-pyramid-lagrange:
 .. list-table:: Lagrange element on a pyramidal element of order 0, 1 and 2